Esri/arcgis-maps-sdk-kotlin-samples/add-dynamic-entity-layer/README.md

 More information about dynamic entities can be found in the [guide documentation](https://developers.arcgis.com/kotlin/real-time/work-with-dynamic-entities/).

+## Additional information

+This sample uses the GeoCompose Toolkit module to be able to implement a Composable MapView.

 ## Tags

-data, dynamic, entity, live, purge, real-time, service, stream, track
+data, dynamic, entity, geocompose, live, purge, real-time, service, stream, toolkit, track